|Dec 14, 2017|

 |Full time employees:||127,610|

-CITIC Ltd. is an investment holding company, which engages in the businesses of financial services, resources and energy, engineering contracting, manufacturing and real estate.
-It operates through six segments: Financial Services, Resources and Energy, Manufacturing, Engineering Contracting, Real Estate, and Other Businesses.
-The Financial Services spans the banking, trust, insurance, and securities sectors.
-The Resources and Energy segment comprises of the exploration, mining, processing, and trading of energy products and mineral resources as well as power generation.
-The Manufacturing segment includes the manufacture of special steel, heavy equipment, and aluminum wheels, and castings.
-The Engineering Contracting segment serves infrastructure, housing, industrial construction and municipal engineering projects.
-The Real Estate segment manages residential and commercial properties.
-The Other Businesses segment provides telecommunications and internet services and the leasing and sale of satellite transponders.
+CITIC Ltd. is an investment holding company, which engages in finance, energy, engineering, manufacturing, and real estate businesses.
+It operates through the following segments: Financial Services, Resources and Energy, Manufacturing, Engineering Contracting, Real Estate, and Other Businesses.
+The Financial Services spans the banking, trust, asset management, securities and insurance services.
+The Resources and Energy segment comprises of the exploration, processing, and trading of resources and energy products, including crude oil, coal, and iron ore.
+The Manufacturing segment includes manufacturing of special steels, heavy machineries, aluminium wheels, and other products.
+The Engineering Contracting segment involves contracting and design services for infrastructure, real estate, and industrial projects, etc. The Real Estate segment manages the development, sale and holding of properties.
+The Other Businesses segment focuses on investment and operation of infrastructures, telecommunication services, motor and food and consumer products business, commercial aviation services, publication services, and others.
 The company was founded in 1987 and is headquartered in Hong Kong.

 Citic is China's largest state-run conglomerate.
 It is engaged in a wide variety of businesses, from property development to heavy industry to resources, though its primary focus is the financial sector, including banking and securities.
 It is affiliated with Japanese trading house Itochu and Thai conglomerate Charoen Pokphand Group.